RDS Arena

 RDS Arena is a multi-purpose sports stadium, owned by the Royal Dublin Society (RDS) and located in the Dublin suburb of Ballsbridge, Ireland.

 The arena was developed to host equestrian events, primarily the annual Dublin Horse Show, which was first held there in 1881.
 The site had been acquired in 1879 by the RDS.
 The primary tenants of the RDS Arena are Leinster Rugby who compete in the United Rugby Championship and Champions Cup.
 The arena has also hosted soccer and wrestling events and concerts.
-It has a capacity of 18,500, 16,500 of which is seated.
+It has a capacity of 18,500, 16,500 of which is seated, but has an over 40,000 capacity for concerts.

 The demountable north and south stands are removed for equestrian events, with only the Grandstand and Anglesea Stand permanent.
 The Anglesea Stand was completed in 1927.

 History

-The Grandstand was rebuilt in 2006 for the 2006–07 rugby season, to replace the old wooden stand when Leinster first became permanent tenants.
+The grandstand was rebuilt in 2006 for the 2006–07 rugby season, to replace the old wooden stand when Leinster first became permanent tenants.
 A roof was added during 2008–09.
-There are plans to redevelop the Arena, replacing the Anglesea Stand with another new permanent stand, which would incorporate the only terraced area of the stadium.
+There are plans to redevelop the arena, replacing the Anglesea Stand with another new permanent stand, which would incorporate the only terraced area of the stadium.

 In July 2014, it was announced by the RDS and Leinster Rugby that a design competition was being held to develop the arena into a 25,000 capacity world class stadium, with work expected to commence on the redevelopment in April 2016.
 The selling of naming rights to the arena will be a key component in funding the project, with a budget of at least €20,000,000 being proposed.
 A consortium of architect firms, Dublin-based Newenham Mulligan Architects and London-based Grimshaw Architects, won the international design competition for the multimillion-euro redevelopment of the RDS Arena.

 Sporting events

-Association Football
+Association football

-The Stadium first hosted a football match on 30 September 1990 when Shamrock Rovers used it as a home ground.
-For the next six seasons until April 1996 Rovers played their home games there.
-The Stadium held its first international match on 19 February 1992 when it played host to a home game between Ireland and Wales national football team.
+The RDS stadium first hosted a football match on 30 September 1990 when Shamrock Rovers used it as a home ground.
+For the next six seasons until April 1996, Rovers played their home games there.
+The stadium held its first international match on 19 February 1992 when it played host to a home game between Ireland and Wales national football team.
 The stadium hosted some games of the 1994 UEFA European Under-16 Football Championships including the third-place playoff and the final.
 The final of the FAI Cup was held at the RDS in 2007 and 2008 during the construction of the Aviva Stadium.
 The 2009 final, however, was moved to Tallaght Stadium.
-The RDS hosted a game between St Patrick's Athletic and Hertha Berlin in the 2008–09 UEFA Cup First round.
+The RDS hosted a game between St Patrick's Athletic and Hertha Berlin in the 2008–09 UEFA Cup first round.
 St Patrick's Athletic also played Steaua București in the Arena on 27 August 2009 in the Europa League.
 The RDS Arena hosted the Ireland team when they played Paraguay and Algeria in May 2010.